- Home

 aka: Safety Guardrails, AI Guardrails, Policy Guardrails

-Rules or filters that prevent AI from generating harmful, biased, or inappropriate content.
-Like safety bumpers.
+Rules and filters that prevent AI from generating harmful, biased, or inappropriate content.
+They act as safety boundaries that keep AI systems operating within acceptable limits.

 H